Lightroom & Smugmug Workflow

 - Private – Unlisted and password protected folder with several subfolders.

-Select Photos to be Shared Privately
+Select Photos to Share Privately

-Now if subfolder has any photos that should be shared privately such as Birthday photos, I will upload almost all of photos in it to a new gallery under correct private subfolder.
+Now if subfolder has any photos that should be shared privately such as Birthday photos, I will upload almost all of photos in it to a new gallery under correct private sub-folder.
 I haven’t be able to decide if gallery should be password protected too or not.
 I hate to create bunch of unlisted or password protected galleries.
 But I know many of my friends or family members would not want their photos on the open web.
-Though I have password on top level folder but some photos should not be shared with every member of family or every friend.
-Perhaps I should create multiple top level private folders.
+Though I have password on top-level folder but some photos should not be shared with every member of family or every friend.
+Perhaps I should create multiple top-level private folders.
 Or maybe I should just stick with email/Dropbox method of sharing private photos.
 The problem with this method is that sometimes people lose their photos and then ask for them again and again.
 Also I want to make it easy for my family & friends to order prints online.

 Pick the Best Photos for Public Sharing